ko-katie/pvmdr1/README.md

 # pvmdr1
 Code used for characterizing pvmdr1 in manuscript: A common DNA deletion altering the 3’UTR of _mdr1_ is associated with reduced mefloquine susceptibility in _Plasmodium vivax_ parasites from Cambodian patients

-Code developed using: Hisat2 version 2.2.1, gatk version 4.2.2.0, samtools version 1.9, R version 4.4.2
+Code developed using: Hisat2 version 2.2.1, gatk version 4.2.2.0, samtools version 1.9, R version 4.4.2, picard version 2.9.4

+**Prior to running any screening for deletions and tandem duplications**\
+- Make sure to generate hisat2 index for reference genome using command:
+- hisat2-build PlasmoDB-67_PvivaxP01_Genome.fasta PvivaxP01_hisat_index

 **Screening for deletions and tandem duplications in Cambodian patient samples**\
 _Screen WGS data from_ P. vivax _patient samples for deletions and tandem duplications of at least 1kb_